-For our breakups meditation script, we are going to start by sitting or lying down with good posture.
+For our Breakup Meditation Script, we are going to start by sitting or lying down with good posture.

 To sit down, sit comfortably.
 Make sure your feet are shoulder-width apart and grounded.
 Check your spinal alignment.
 Lightly tuck your chin down a little to elongate your neck.

-2: Put your hands in Hakini mudra, the best mudra for breakups
+2: [Optional] Put your hands in Hakini mudra, the best mudra for breakups

 3: Reconnect with the moment by breathing mindfully

 Naturally, when we are talking about how to get over a breakup, we need to stop all those painful thoughts and feelings.
-What we want to do is focus on the moment, not on thoughts and memories.
+To do this, we focus on the present moment.

 Focus your mind on your breathing in a mindful, non-judgmental way.
-Simple observe your breath moving in and out of your body.
-Watch the breath like you’re watching a movie.
-This will begin to put you back in contact with the present moment.
+Simply observe your breath moving in and out of your body.
+This will increase your present-moment mindfulness.

-Mindful breathing will help to reduce the affect of painful thoughts and memories, which is vital.
-Research by cognitive scientists at Columbia University shows using fMRI scans showed that people dwell on painful memories and thoughts after a breakup, and that thinking of your ex causes parts of the brain to light-up.
+Thinking of your ex causes parts of the brain to light-up.
 Specifically, thinking of your ex after a breakup causes your insula and anterior cingulate cortex to light up.
-This is why breakups can feel like physical pain.
+Hence why breakups can feel like physical pain.

 4: Get over your ex with a mantra

-Next, what we want to do is to get over an ex by meditating on a mantra.
-To do this we will meditate on Om.
+Next, we are going to get over the ex by meditating on a mantra.
+This will reduce ruminating thoughts.